-As hot summer days begin to stretch on before us, there’s nothing quite like the taste of watermelon.
+As hot summer days begin to stretch out before us, there’s nothing quite like the taste of watermelon.
 It’s cool, crisp and refreshingly sweet.
 The best part about it is that it's even got a healthy boost of vitamins and fiber.
-It's a great snack for kids to munch on, especially when there are pits to spit!
-This Fourth of July, try making this patriotic fruit platter that is not only festive but nutritious and delicious as well.
+It's a great snack for kids to munch on, especially when there are seeds to spit!
+This 4th of July, try making this patriotic fruit platter that is not only festive but nutritious and delicious as well.

 What You Need:

 - 1 seedless Watermelon

 - 1–2 cartons of blueberries (amount depends on the size of your watermelon!)